 The Government has not granted any security interest in favor of Northern Lights or any other person in respect of its obligations under the Northern Lights Facility.
-The Conditions contain a negative pledge (the "Negative Pledge") pursuant to which, so long as any of the Notes remain outstanding, the Republic is restricted, subject to certain exceptions specified therein, from creating or permitting to subsist any Lien (as defined in the Conditions) upon the whole or any part of its existing or future assets or revenues to secure any Public External Indebtedness (as defined in the Conditions) of the Republic or any other Person (as defined in the Conditions) unless, at the same time or prior thereto, the obligations of the Republic under the Notes are secured equally and rateably therewith or have the benefit of such other arrangements as may be approved by Noteholders (see Condition 4 (Negative Pledge)).
-However, the Negative Pledge does not restrict the Republic from creating or permitting to subsist any such Lien to secure External Indebtedness (as defined in the Conditions) of the Republic in respect of which a third party has issued LPNs or any other form of capital markets debt instrument.
+The Conditions contain a negative pledge (the "Negative Pledge") pursuant to which, so long as any of the Notes of either Series remain outstanding, the Republic is restricted, subject to certain exceptions specified therein, from creating or permitting to subsist any Lien (as defined in the Conditions) upon the whole or any part of its existing or future assets or revenues to secure any Public External Indebtedness (as defined in the Conditions) of the Republic under each Series of Notes are secured equally and rateably therewith or have the benefit of such other arrangements as may be approved by Noteholders of the Republic from creating or permitting to subsist any Lien (as defined or permitting to subsist any such Lien to secure External Indebtedness (as defined in the Conditions) of the Republic under each Series of Notes of the Republic from creating or permitting to subsist any such Lien to secure External Indebtedness (as defined in the Conditions) of the Republic from creating or permitting to subsist any such Lien to secure External Indebtedness (as defined in the Conditions) of the Republic in respect of which a third party has issued LPNs or any other form of capital markets debt instrument.
 While the Government has stated it has no intention to do so, there can be no assurance that the Republic will not, in the future, grant security in respect of External Indebtedness which is then repackaged by a third party into the capital markets by way of an LPN or any other form of capital markets debt instrument.
 Additionally, such other External Indebtedness may have terms that are more favorable to the holders of those debt securities than are contained in the Conditions, including upon an event of default.

-Any new Angolan capital markets debt issued by way of an LPN or other capital markets instruments (whether secured or unsecured), could have a material adverse impact on the trading price of the Notes offered hereby.
+Any new Angolan capital markets debt issued by way of an LPN or other capital markets instruments (whether secured or unsecured), could have a material adverse impact on the trading price of the either Series of Notes offered hereby.